 What do you add?
 Include information about what you do on the front page, and then create separate pages for attorney profiles and relevant laws.
 Make sure that all pages within the website have a clear link to a contact form.

 Not sure where to start?
-Trying looking at other successful law firms’ websites to see what they’re doing.
+Trying looking at other successful law firms’ websites to see what they are doing.
 For example, Farris Riley & Pitt packed their website with helpful information without it looking too cluttered.

 5. Gather Your Office Supplies

 No office functions without the necessary office supplies.
 First, make sure you have enough desks and computers for each staff member.
-Then you’ll want to purchase printers that are capable of printing all the necessary briefs, complaints, and filings that you anticipate creating.
+Then you will want to purchase printers that are capable of printing all the necessary briefs, complaints, and filings that you anticipate creating.

-Next, you’ll want to invest in a good security program to protect sensitive client information.
-You’ll also want to choose a client management software in order to track all the hours you spend on client work.
+Next, you will want to invest in a good security program to protect sensitive client information.
+You will also want to choose a client management software in order to track all the hours you spend on client work.

 6. Set Up a Library